SophiaG18/Pearlescence-Artist-Software/README.md

 Sophia Gao: Coded the ability for the user to make circles and rectangles in the drawing area.
 Created method headers for future brush methods to be coded.

 Anna Fang: Researched how to apply removal of PGraphic Layer (still not working) and changed around formatting for menu bar.

+##### 5/31:
+Sophia Gao:

+Anna Fang: Finished KeyPressed and logic for clearing the layer: had to experiment on a separate Processing sketch and moved working code over to main file.
+Shifted some interface elements and started updating UML.